nextcloud/documentation/user_manual/files/file_drop.rst

 ==================================

-If your ownCloud administrator (Enterprise Subscription only) has enabled the File Drop application, you may create your own special upload directory so that other people can upload files to you without having to log in to the server, and without being an ownCloud user.
+If your ownCloud administrator (Enterprise Subscription only) has enabled the Files Drop application, you may create your own special upload directory so that other people can upload files to you without having to log in to the server, and without being an ownCloud user.
 They will not be allowed to see the contents of this directory, or to make any changes.
 This is an excellent alternative to